BlueCross BlueShield of Tennessee Medical Policy Manual

 FDA-Approved Indication

-For the treatment of generalized pustular psoriasis (GPP) flares in adults.
+For the treatment of generalized pustular psoriasis (GPP) flares in adults and pediatric patients 12 years of age and older and weighing at least 40 kg.

 All other indications are considered experimental/investigational and not medically necessary.